top of page

 Sliding Rock

--Sliding Rock - Brevard- This natural water slide in Pisgah National Forest offers a unique swimming experience that's fun for all ages.
-The pool is about 8 foot deep in the middle and does have a river current so be careful.
-If you do the slide you should wear a life vest is you can not swim properly.
-There is a $5 charge to swim.
+Sliding Rock- Brevard- This natural water slide in Pisgah National Forest offers a unique swimming experience that's fun for all ages.
+The pool is about 8 feet deep in the middle and does have a river current so be careful.
+If you do the slide you should wear a life vest if you cannot swim properly.
+There is a $5 charge to swim, and it is a popular destination.

 Skinny Dip Falls - Brevard- Not far from Sliding Rock by the way the birds fly but driving there from Sliding Rock will take a lot longer.
-Crazy mountain roads.
-This is a popular swimming hole with a small waterfall and is about a 10-minute hike downhill.
+Still located in the Blue Ridge Mountains, with crazy mountain roads.
+This is a popular swimming hole with small but beautiful waterfalls.
+Located about a 10-minute hike downhill.
 You can tell it's a trail but still be careful.

--Elk River Falls - Elk River- Located at almost the Tennesse border this waterfall in Avery County provides a scenic backdrop for swimmers looking to cool off on a hot day.
-Hiking to the falls is not to terrible at .06 roundtrip.
+Elk River Falls - Elk River- Located at almost the Tennessee border, this waterfall in Avery County provides a scenic backdrop for swimmers looking to cool off on a hot day.
+Hiking to the falls is not too terrible at .06 roundtrip.
+A perfect place for a cool dip before Labor Day, when summer humidity is still around.

--Pettigrew State Park - Creswell- The park features Lake Phelps where you can take a dip and enjoy the natural surroundings.
+Pettigrew State Park - Creswell- The park features Lake Phelps where you can take a dip and enjoy the natural surroundings.
 Located in the Eastern part of the state, and pretty close to the ocean you may be surprised that the lake doesn't have any alligators, but they have never been spotted here.
+A local favorite.

 Carrigan Farms